SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 		- Bumps the patch number of version number (`X.Y.Z`) on the repository.
 		- Commits the version bump with message "Bump version to `X.Y.Z+1`".
 		- Pushes the commit to the repository.
-		- Runs `fastlane ios publishReleaseNotes` if a marketing version as been bumped.

 ```mermaid
 ---